Spring Cleaning and Easy Kitchen Updates

 And now here it is ~new and improved!
 Look at the clean hood and tile!

 I know you are thinking that having original artwork about the stove is not practical…..and it probably isn’t.
 However, I did have such fun playing with the space and changing things up.
 Will I leave them there while I cook?
-No. But for right now I am enjoying the new look around the stove.
+Probably not~especially if melting butter or heating oil is involved.
+But it’s the perfect look for the kitchen during those summer months when it’s too hot to cook.

 Scrubbing the scale and coffee bean container add to the shine.